-At a precarious historical moment for the UK, Kingdom takes a broad ranging look around the country.
+At a precarious historical time for the UK, Kingdom takes a broad ranging look around the country.

-For around 15 years I have travelled extensively throughout the UK photographing architecture.
-I have got to know areas of its urban & industrial landscape quite well and have always been drawn to scenes that give a sense of the country's deep weave.
+Since 2000 I have travelled extensively around the UK photographing architecture.
+I have always been drawn to scenes that give a sense of the country's deep weave.
 Scenes that capture the significance of homes, industry, infrastructure and landscape.
 The relationships that underpin and sustain a country.

 The photographs look mostly beyond the spectacle and branding of city centres.
 Probing at the broader accumulated environment, its long industrial and urban history, its development and absorption of change, its social links and its common bind.
-From the Scottish referendum through Brexit, this wide ranging look around the country speaks of enduring and adapting relationships in deep contrast to the current flurry of national uncertainty.
+In the current flurry of national uncertainty and politicking, Kingdom takes a wide ranging look at the complex bind of relationships that characterise a country.